Max Schumacher Desk Lamp – 1930s Schröder & Co Catalogue Picture

 Manufacturer: Metallwerk Werner Schröder, Lobenstein, Germany.

-Other versions: This Max Schumacher desk lamp was made in many colours.
-It was copied by many other companies, such as the Belgian Massive.
+Other versions: This desk lamp, designed by Max Schumacher, was produced in several colours.
+It is often known as the Schröder-Lampe or Schröder 2000.
+The design was copied or reinterpreted by several other companies, including the Belgian company Massive.

 Black version of this Max Schumacher desk lamp